-One benefit of using standard wallpapers instead of peel-and-stick types is the option to use lining paper.
+One benefit of using standard wallpapers instead of peel-and-stick types is that you can use them with lining paper.
 Lining paper is applied to the wall with a paste (similar to regular wallpaper) before applying the actual wallpaper.
 This extra layer can help reduce the appearance of texture showing through the wallpaper, and even prevent wallpaper peeling and shrinkage.

-Once again, it’s best to do a sample patch to see exactly how the standard wallpaper looks on your wall.
+Once again, it’s best to do a sample patch to see exactly how pasted wallpaper looks on your wall.

-Perhaps the best advice on how to wallpaper textured walls is that smoothing out the wall texture will most always result in a better finish.
-However, this process can be time-consuming and labor-intensive—not to mention it’s not an option for renters.
+The best advice on how to wallpaper textured walls is that smoothing out the wall texture will most always result in a better finish.
+However, this process can be time-consuming and labor-intensive, and is probably not an option for renters.

 Wallpapering over textured walls is definitely possible.
-It can look beautiful in the right conditions, especially if you know how to apply wallpaper on textured walls and select an ideal wallpaper for the situation.
+It can look beautiful in the right conditions, especially if you know how to apply wallpaper on textured walls and select the right wallpaper for the situation.
 Here are a few tips to keep in mind when choosing a wallpaper for textured walls:

-- Small patterns and lively designs can distract from the appearance of wall texture underneath.
+- Paper with small patterns and intricate designs can distract from the appearance of wall texture underneath.

-- Non-pasted wallpaper may adhere better to textured walls and last longer than other wallpaper types.
+- Non-pasted wallpaper may adhere better to textured walls, and thus last longer than other wallpaper types.

 - Wallpaper and textured walls may not mix well in high-humidity rooms, as the empty air pockets caused by the texture can trap moisture and encourage mold and mildew growth.
 Consider smoothing out the textured walls first when applying wallpaper in rooms with high moisture levels, like bathrooms, laundry rooms, and basements.